Faculty Internationalization Grants

-The Office of Internationalization is now announcing a new cycle of internationalization grants with a deadline of January 11, 2013 for grants that will be available for use from May 1, 2013 till the end of calendar year 2013.
+The Office of Internationalization is announcing a new cycle of Faculty Internationalization Grants with a deadline of January 6, 2014.
+This deadline is for grants that will be available for use from April 1, 2014 until the end of academic year 2014-2015.
+Funds permitting, there will be a second round of proposals in spring quarter 2014, specifically for AY 2014-2015.
+The intent is to plan for two rounds each year, one in fall and one in spring.

-Proposals that fall within the following two categories will be considered.
-Please indicate which grant you are applying for.
+Proposals that fall within the following categories will be considered; please indicate which grant you are applying for on your application.

 1. Faculty/Curriculum Development

-Example of a successful project: An example of curriculum development for faculty/staff development would be to provide monetary support for international travel and research to enhance a course by adding an international element or depth to an international topic not previously present.
-Money will not be provided simply to support attendance at an international conference.
-Funds may be provided for participation/paper presentation at an international conference if it is clearly shown that this activity relates to specific activities leading to internationalization of the home curriculum or to an international research project with publishable outcomes.
+Example of a successful project: monetary support for international travel and research to enhance a course by adding an international element or depth to an international topic not previously present.
+Note that funds will not be provided simply to support attendance at an international conference, although funds may be provided for participation/paper presentation at an international conference if it is clearly shown that this activity relates to specific activities leading to internationalization of the home curriculum or to an international research project with publishable outcomes.

 2. Interdisciplinary and Joint Projects

-Description: Grants in this category will support faculty/staff and departments at the University of Denver working cooperatively on a project that leads to internationalization of the curriculum or the campus.
-Special support programs for international students will be considered along with scholarly, research, or curriculum-based projects.
-Partnerships should be either intradepartmental or cross-departmental.
-They could also be deployed to strengthen or create relationships and exchanges with colleagues/universities overseas.
-The project should include two or more faculty and should target specific outcomes.
+Description: Grants in this category will support faculty and departments at the University of Denver working cooperatively across departments on a project that leads to internationalization of the curriculum or the campus.
+Scholarly, research, or curriculum-based projects will be considered, as will targeted support programs for international students at the University.
+These projects may also be deployed to strengthen or create relationships with colleagues and universities overseas.
+The project should include two or more faculty and should include specific outcomes that are clearly delineated.

-Example of a successful project: An example in this category would include funding to develop classes exploring an internationally oriented subject co-taught by two or more faculty across different departments or institutions.
+Example of a successful project: funding to develop classes exploring an internationally-oriented subject co-taught by two or more faculty across different institutions, with the classes meeting periodically online.

-The deadline to submit proposals to department chairs is December 12, 2012.
-Chairs should submit the proposals to their Deans by January 1, 2013.
-Deans are requested to review and rank their units' proposals and send these directly to Christina Hunter, Internationalization Administrative Assistant, at firstname.lastname@example.org, by Friday, January 11, 2013.
-Awards will be decided by an interdisciplinary faculty/staff committee composed of members from the International Council and the Internationalization Incubator.
-You will be notified of the status of your proposal by Friday, March 1, 2013.
+The suggested deadline to submit proposals to department chairs is December 2, 2013, although chairs are free to set their own internal deadlines.
+Chairs should submit the proposals to their Deans by December 13, 2013.
+Deans are requested to review and rank their units' proposals and send these directly to email@example.com by the deadline of January 6, 2014.
+All applications must be submitted electronically; printed versions will not be considered.
+Awards will be decided by an interdisciplinary faculty/staff committee composed of members chosen through the International Council and/or the various divisions and schools of the University.
+You will be notified of the status of your proposal by Friday, February 14, 2014.

-- Three-page summary of project outlining goals, objectives, timelines and proposed outcomes.
+- Include a separate three-page summary of project outlining goals, objectives, timelines and proposed outcomes.